Welcome! I am an Assistant Professor of Finance at Warwick Business School of the University of Warwick.

 Email: Tony.Hu@wbs.ac.uk

-This paper analyzes optimal leverage dynamics with personal and corporate taxes and financial distress costs.
-Key to the analysis, the marginal tax benefit of debt depends on whether the debt is used for financing real investment or financial restructuring.
-The theory features continuous leverage adjustments and no security issuance costs.
-There are two local leverage targets for firms with leverage above or below a threshold.
-The model generates a leverage distribution that matches the data, including many zero-leverage firms.
-Policymakers can reduce distress costs without losing tax revenue by raising the personal tax rate and lowering the corporate tax rate.
+This paper analyzes leverage dynamics with personal and corporate taxes and financial distress costs.
+The marginal tax benefit of debt depends on whether debt is used for financing needs or financial restructuring.
+The model features continuous leverage adjustments and no issuance costs.
+There are two local leverage targets for firms with leverage above or below a threshold, explaining why zero leverage can be optimal.
+Shifting taxation from corporate income to personal equity income can reduce restructuring-driven leverage and distress costs without losing revenue.
+A new empirical measure finds no marginal tax benefit to borrowing for most seemingly underleveraged U.S. firms.

 We study how "dual traders," who trade based on the information of client orders, affect price discovery.
 Closing auctions have high transaction fees and large pricing errors due to growing demand for passive investments.
 Brokers of alternative trading venues charge lower transaction fees, guarantee execution at closing auctions' prices, and engage in dual trading.
 Using a quasi-experimental shock-the NYSE closing auction fee cut-we find that alternative venues reduced pricing errors in closing auctions.
 We explain the finding with a model in which dual traders mitigate the impact of market makers' overnight inventory costs on price efficiency.